Lime Ice Cream

 The first issue is the eggs.
 There’s no proper sub for eggs in a custard.

 Then there’s the heavy cream to worry about.
-Coconut milk is most usually used as a sub in ice cream recipes.
+Coconut milk is most usually used as a substitute in ice cream recipes.

 I’ve said it a few times, but I really don’t like coconut milk-based ice creams.
-So I’m not an accurate judge of whether or not this ice cream would be any good with coconut milk because I know I’d hate the texture.
+So, I’m not an accurate judge of whether this ice cream would be any good with coconut milk, because I know I’d hate the texture.

 Coconut milk ice cream is just too icy for my liking.
 I used some in this Paleo Ice Cream recipe, but I also added a bunch of cashews and dates to make it creamy and not at all icy.